rrag/react-stockcharts/docs/md/CANDLESTICK-IMPROVED.md

 Converting the data provided as input which when taken as a linear scale includes weekend time breaks, into a linear scale over the input domain.
 More usecases of `DataTransform` are listed below.

-**Comming Soon** Create your own transforms and register them for use
+**Coming Soon** Create your own transforms and register them for use

 ```html
 <Chart id={1} >